 - Independent living

 Hope Network has outpatient services for children, adolescents, and adults across Michigan.
 We offer a comprehensive assessment to identify unique abilities, strengths and weaknesses, mental health and behavioral challenges, personality variables, relationship and family issues, and environmental factors that may be affecting people’s lives.
 Our experts focus on practical treatment approaches that address each person’s unique needs and abilities.
 We help individuals enhance the quality of their lives, maximize their potential, learn new skills to optimize their functioning, and improve their relationships.
-Click here to contact us at your nearest location.
+Call 855.922.2282 to get in touch with our team.
+Click here to view our locations across the state.

 For more information on Residential Services, contact us at 616.726.5165 or via email at firstname.lastname@example.org.